sgeos/sgeos.github.io/_posts/2016-01-08-creating-a-jekyll-github-pages-blog-and-managing-it-with-freebsd.markdown

 # add project to git and push to github
 # replace my_username with your username
+# use a different github url if ssh is not set up
 git init
 git add .
 git commit -m "Initial commit."